th3worst4/termtrove/README.md

 ## License

-This software is under MIT License, for more information check [Licence][] text file.
+This software is under MIT License, for more information check [License][] text file.

 ## Update logs